cgddrd/git-reset-head-file-recover/README.md

         python recover_git_blobs.py allhashes.txt

 3. The script will export a collection of files containing the contents of each cached "unreachable blob".
-The user can then serach through the contents of these files in order to try and find the file they wish to recover.
+The user can then search through the contents of these files in order to try and find the file they wish to recover.